-Launched in November of 2016, the Google Home smart speaker is a Wi-Fi enabled intelligent speaker, that acts as the front end for Google’s virtual assistant service.
+Launched in November of 2016, the Google Home smart speaker is a Wi-Fi enabled smart speaker, that acts as the front end for Google’s virtual assistant service.
 The Home can “hear” your spoken questions and commands, and can speak the answers back to and perform tasks for you.
-It’s also an internet radio that can play hundreds of internet radio stations from TuneIn, Pandora, Etc. This speaker also can play podcasts, various games, and the weather.
-Here, we offer our Google Home speaker review, that explores these and many other speaker functions.
+It’s also an internet radio that can play hundreds of internet radio stations from TuneIn, Pandora, iHeart radio, Etc. Plus, this speaker can play podcasts, play games, and tell you the weather.
+Thus here, we offer our Google Home speaker review, that explores these and many other speaker functions.

 Google Home Speaker Review Introduction